namwkim/2017/policies.md

-**Lab Deadlines and Late Days**
+**Deadlines and Late Days**

-Homework and Project **must** be turned in on time, including the long-format homework.
+Homework be turned in on time, including the long-format homework.
+You can have upto 3 late days across the semester, with no more than 1 late day on any homework, short or long.
+(That is you could be late by at most 1 day on at most 3 out of 15 homework submissions).
+No late days on the final exam.

 Exceptions: Nada.
 No exceptions, except for illness, with a doctor's certificate.

 **Regrading Policy**

-If you think we were too harsh, please ask for a regrade within a day of getting your grade.
+If you think we were too harsh, please ask for a regrade *within a day* of getting your grade.

 ## Additional Information